Gwen Stefani And Blake Shelton Reportedly Postpone Wedding And Plan For Baby?

 In Life & Style’s report, an insider claimed Gwen Stefani was determined to welcome her fourth chid, the first for her boyfriend, and preferred to do so herself.
 Meanwhile, Blake Shelton allegedly told her it did not matter to him whether the baby was adopted or welcomed by a surrogate.

-While Gwen Stefani and Blake Shelton have only been dating for about a year and a half, the source continued on, claiming that Stefani has been trying to conceive for over a year an has already resorted to in vitro fertilization treatments.
+While Gwen Stefani and Blake Shelton have only been dating for about a year and a half, the source continued on, claiming that Stefani has been trying to conceive for over a year and has already resorted to in vitro fertilization treatments.

 “They’re trying to have a baby first… That’s their main focus right now.”